-2. Leap, hop or wriggle into the NEW Critters Conservation Centre in the Mandurah Forum.
+2. Leap, hop or wriggle into the Critters Conservation Centre in the Mandurah Forum.
 This interactive and educational experience allows kids and families top get up close and personal with some of Western Australia’s most fascinating flora and fauna.

 3. Have gravity-defying fun at Flip Out Mandurah.
 The kids (and kids at heart) will be bouncing, back flipping, cannon-balling into foam pits and more.
 As well as their main trampoline arena, they have a massive parkour arena, ninja warrior course and battle beam zone.

 4. Watch one of the new release family movies at Reading Cinemas Mandurah – Trolls World Tour, Cats and Dogs 3: Paws Unite! and The Secret Garden – or get the best of both worlds with our Cruise and Movie events.

 5. Head to the Mandurah city centre to see the Transformers live & in action with heaps of FREE entertainment & photo opportunities with everyone’s favourite Autobots – Optimus Prime & Bumblebee!
 30th September at Mandjar Square, 1st October at Dolphin Quay and 2nd October at the Eastern Foreshore.

 7. Learn how to fish these school holidays on Mandurah Cruises 2.5-Hour Family Fishing Day – Kids Cruise FREE!
 OR head to one of the many great spots in Mandurah – jetties, rockwalls and beaches – to fish from.
 Don’t forget your Recreational Fishing Guide and to take your fishing line and rubbish home with you so it doesn’t end up in our waterways.